Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Việt ở Israel đón tết: Trầm lắng và đặt an toàn lên hàng đầu- Ảnh 6.

-Britain had a memorable time in Israel
+The UK had a memorable experience while in Israel.

 NVCC